PetLabCo Logo

 red and green Braeburn apples sit in a basket

-One of the best things about feeding your dog apples is that they’re a snack that won’t break the bank.
+Dogs can eat apples as a tasty occasional treat.
 They are the perfect low-calorie, affordable treat that will offer a multitude of nutrients, vitamins, and minerals such as calcium, phosphorus, and vitamins A, C & K, which are all great for your pup.
 However, just like everything, moderation is key.

-Apples are actually great for digestion, too!
+Apples are great for your dog’s digestion!
 They’re naturally low in protein and high in fiber, which means they’re a great treat alternative if you’re watching your dog’s weight or your pup is on a specific diet.
 This can be very helpful if you have a senior dog, to prevent excess weight gain that could put a strain on their joints, organs or cause them to develop many underlying health conditions induced by their weight.

 Plus, apples have been known to help improve canine dental hygiene!
 They can freshen breath and providing important antioxidants to help combat both internal and external dental aggressors.